 The lexicogrammatical patterns that we perceive as wordings in utterances are high-order global constraints that specify a pattern of parameters within which the body-brain dynamics of languaging agents are co-articulated.
 Lexicogrammatical order parameters constrain and bias action, awareness, feeling, and perception.
-They are attractors, i.e., implicit system properties that are manifested as patterns of wordings as the system dynamics are, over time, expressed through multiple iterations of languaging agents.
+They are attractors, i.e., implicit system properties that are manifested as patterns of wordings as the system dynamics are, over time, expressed through multiple iterations of languaging activity in a given population of languaging agents.